-3 REQUIREMENTS FOR AN ERC DECISION
+3 REQUIREMENTS FOR AN ECC DECISION

-ERC/REC 01-07 that was adopted in 1995 listed harmonised criteria for the Administrations to decide whether an exemption of individual licence should be applied.
+ERC/REC 01-07 that was adopted in 1995 and revised in 2000 listed harmonised criteria for the administrations to decide whether an exemption of individual licence should be applied.

 The aim of this Decision is to exempt VSATs from individual licensing because they fulfil the criteria for exemption listed in ERC/REC 01-07.